dkirkby/E4S/aout.md

 For a deeper dive into pulse-width modulation, visit this [interactive visualization](https://observablehq.com/embed/@dkirkby/pwm@450?cells=intro%2CpwmPlot%2Cviewof+dutyCycle%2Cviewof+pwmFreq%2Cviewof+filterR%2Cviewof+filterC%2Cfooter) to answer these questions:
  - Why do we call this a "pseudo" analog output technique?
+ - What hex value of the duty cycle gives an (average) output of Vcc/10?
  - Try different values of R and C for filtering the PWM output.
 What is the general rule for smoother output?
  - For fixed R and C values, does the smoothness of the output depend on the PWM frequency?
 If so, how?
  - For fixed R and C values, does the smoothness of the output depend on the duty cycle?
 If so, how?